Hennepin Schools

 Bullying Prevention Policy

 Hennepin Schools strives to provide safe, secure, & respectful learning environments for all students in school buildings, on school grounds, on school buses, & at school-sponsored activities.
 Bullying is conduct that interferes with a student’s ability to learn & a teacher’s ability to educate.
 The school’s policy protects students against bullying & retaliation by other students.
-This policy also protects any student who voluntarily participates in any district function or activity from prohibited conduct, whether the student is enrolled in the district or not.
+This policy also protects any student who voluntarily participates in a district function or activity from prohibited conduct, regardless of whether the student is enrolled in the district or not.
 This policy includes the misuse of electronic devices & applications, even off school grounds.

 Teacher retention